games-on-whales/gow/docs/collections/_overview/how-to-use.md

 - Gparted
 - Skype

-:rocket: The sky is the limit! :rocket:
+🚀 The sky is the limit! 🚀